David Chalmers: Two-dimensional semantics

 The primary intension of a word or sentence is its sense, i.e., is the idea or method by which we find its referent.
-The primary intension of "water" might be a description, such as watery stuff.
-The thing picked out by the primary intension of "water" could have been otherwise.
-For example, on some other world where the inhabitants take "water" to mean watery stuff, but where the chemical make-up of watery stuff is not H2O, it is not the case that water is H2O for that world.
+The primary intension of "water" might be a description, such as "the substance with water-like properties".
+The entity identified by this intension could vary in different hypothetical worlds.
+In the twin Earth thought experiment, for example, inhabitants might use "water" to mean their equivalent of water, even if its chemical composition is not H2O.
+Thus, for that world, "water" does not refer to H2O.